Pepperoni

-Pepperoni is an American variety of spicy salami made from cured pork and beef seasoned with paprika or other chili pepper.
+Pepperoni is an American variety of spicy salami made from cured pork and beef seasoned with paprika and chili peppers.

-Prior to cooking, pepperoni is characteristically soft, slightly smoky, and bright red.
-Thinly sliced pepperoni is one of the most popular pizza toppings in American pizzerias.
+Before cooking, pepperoni is characteristically soft, slightly smoky, and bright red.
+Sliced pepperoni is one of the most popular pizza toppings in American pizzerias.

+Traditionally made pepperonis curl into "cups" in the pizza oven's intense heat; commercialization of the production of pepperoni created slices that would lie flat on the pizza.
+The curled "cup and char" style of pepperoni remained popular in pockets of the Midwest.

 Etymology

-The term "pepperoni" is a borrowing of peperoni, the plural of peperone, the Italian word for bell pepper.
-The first use of "pepperoni" to refer to a sausage dates to 1919.
-In Italian, the word peperoncino refers to hot and spicy chili peppers.
+The term pepperoni is a borrowing of peperoni, the plural of peperone, the Italian word for bell pepper.
+The first use of pepperoni to refer to a sausage dates to 1916 at the latest.
+In Italian, the word peperoncino refers to a chili pepper.

 History

-Pepperoni, an Italian-American creation, is a cured dry sausage, with similarities to the spicy salamis of southern Italy on which it is based, such as salsiccia or soppressata.
+The first printed mention of Pepperoni was in 1888 in the Times of London.
+In 1919 it was mentioned as being available in New York City.
+It is a cured dry sausage, with similarities to the spicy salamis of southern Italy on which it is based, such as salsiccia or soppressata.
 The main differences are that pepperoni is less spicy, has a finer grain (akin to spiceless salami from Milan), is usually softer in texture, and is usually produced with the use of an artificial casing.

 Production

 Pepperoni is made from pork or from a mixture of pork and beef.
 Turkey meat is also commonly used as a substitute, but the use of poultry in pepperoni must be appropriately labeled in the United States.
+It is typically seasoned with paprika or other chili pepper.

+Prior to cooking, pepperoni is characteristically soft, slightly smoky, and bright red.
 Curing with nitrates or nitrites (usually used in modern curing agents to protect against botulism and other forms of microbiological decay) also contributes to pepperoni's reddish color, by reacting with heme in the myoglobin of the proteinaceous components of the meat.

 Serving

-According to Convenience Store Decisions, Americans consume 251.7 million pounds of pepperoni annually, on 36% of all pizzas produced nationally.
-Pepperoni has a tendency to curl up from the edges in the heat of a pizza oven.
-Some pepperoni is produced in thicker slices, so that the edges curl intentionally.
+Sliced pepperoni is one of the most popular pizza toppings in American pizzerias.
+According to Convenience Store Decisions, in 2009 Americans consumed 251.7 e6lb of pepperoni annually, on 36% of all pizzas produced nationally.

 Pepperoni is also used as the filling of the pepperoni roll, a popular regional snack in West Virginia and neighboring areas.

 In the Canadian province of Nova Scotia, deep fried pepperoni served on its own (usually with a honey mustard dipping sauce) is common pub food.